Flying & Fighting in the A-3 Skywarrior

 Keeping an Eye on Ivan, Kuznetsov from an EA-3B

-Sadly, this site will pause operations in June if it does not hit its funding targets.
-If you’ve enjoyed an article you can donate here.
+Sadly, this site will pause operations in June if it fails to meet its funding targets.
+If you’ve enjoyed an article, you can donate here.

 How effective was it and why?